Sonu875/optscale/ngui/ui/public/docs/recommendations-ri-sp-coverage.md

 - Hover over the graph to see detailed numbers for each day.
 - Switch between "Usage" and "Expenses" to view different aspects of your RI/SP utilization.

 Want to learn more?
-Check out this post - [How to use OptScale to optimize RI/SP usage](https://hystax.com/how-to-use-optscale-to-optimize-ri-sp-usage-for-ml-ai-teams/)
+Check out this post - [How to use OptiCloud to optimize RI/SP usage](https://hystax.com/how-to-use-optscale-to-optimize-ri-sp-usage-for-ml-ai-teams/)